Tejswini-Bobde/delta-demo2/README.md

 # delta-demo2
-this is the demo file
+this is the demo file.